informedcitizenry/6502.Net/README.md

 `Invalid parameter reference` - The macro reference does not reference a defined parameter.

+`Invalid parameter(s)` - The parameters defined for the macro are not valid.

 `Invalid Program Counter assignment` - An attempt was made to set the program counter to an invalid value.

 `Label is not the leftmost character` - The label is not the leftmost character in the line (this is a warning by default).

+`Macro expects a value for parameter; no default value defined` - The macro expects a parameter that was not supplied.

 `Macro or segment is being called recursively` - A macro or segment is being invoked in its own definition.